oscarlai1998/tp/docs/UserGuide.md

 ### Delete existing module: `delete`

-Deletes an existing module from the list of modules added via the module code.
+Deletes an existing module from the list of modules via the module code.
 The delete function serves to amend any changes to the planning of modules.

-> ℹ️ **Note:** The module must not be a prerequisite of another module.

 Format:

 `delete <module code>`

+> ℹ️ **Note:** The module must not be a prerequisite of another module.

 > ℹ️ **Note:** Module codes are <b>case-insensitive</b>.
 This means that module codes like `CS2102` and `cs2102` are considered the same.